 The science behind these products is complex, and the array of environmental claims being made about plastic packaging might easily lead to misunderstandings.

 This material is designed to help concerned consumers navigate some of the terminology and the claims being made.
-But the Commissioner has also urged the Government to step in and take a lead to help clarify the facts.
+But the Commissioner has also written to the Associate Minister for the Environment, urging the Government to step in and take a lead to help clarify the facts.